TodePond/TodePondDotCom/wikiblogarden/london/cardboard/cutouts/readme.md

 ## Eddy's mum

 The other kids got excited too.
-The school was so empty that day that it felt special.
+The school was so empty that it felt special.
 It felt like a holiday.
 We'd mostly pause teaching, and do something more fun instead.

 "Why are Karan and Ameer not in school today, Mr Wilson?"